MeetBit/express-backend/README.md

 logger.info(`message outside a controller`) // without request object
 ```

 Using the logger is quite simple and **can be used to completely replace `console.log`** even in development.
 Whenever you are in a controller or have access to the HTTP request object, you can pass it as the second parameter and the request information will be logged together with your message.
 This is optional and you can still log messages without it.
-The logger follows [winston’s logging levels](https://github.com/winstonjs/winston#logging-levels) (based on npm logging levels) aslaid out below:
+The logger follows [winston’s logging levels](https://github.com/winstonjs/winston#logging-levels) (based on npm logging levels) as laid out below:
 | level   | priority |
 |---------|----------|
 | error   | 0        |